splunkchamp/threatintel/README.md

 This information is becoming increasingly important to enterprise cyber defense.
 This importance has resulted in investment and creation of many new/innovative sources of information on threat actors

-In the context of using threat intelligence to augment security solutions, often the threat intel is boiled down into indictors of some sort; domains, ip addresses, file and process hashes, certificates, etc.
+In the context of using threat intelligence to augment security solutions, often the threat intel is boiled down into indicators of some sort; domains, ip addresses, file and process hashes, certificates, etc.

 ##Getting Started